morganmayday/tayen-core/traits/acclaimed.md

 When you take this trait, you get a +2 Reputation bonus to Manipulate people in your field of expertise.

-I: whichever of the two above isnt approved for first level
+I: ?

 II: easier to get materials for your fuckshit?

-III: any effects from your archetype's fame level are amplified (what's that mean idk yet but like. arcanist gets offer from gilded tower it comes with a bonus subscript of offering a library loan. banner sought by a leigelord they're offered additional benefits. maven locally acclaimed as an expert and sought out by people in their field those people are also willing to pay a lot more for their time. etc.)
+III: Any fame effects from your archetype are amplified.
+For example, an arcanist's offer from the Gilded Tower may come with a library loan, a banner sought by a liegelord may be sought by a more powerful or generous liegelord, and a maven locally acclaimed as an expert and sought out by people in their field will be able to charge a higher fee.

 IV: ?